alttch/bma-info/roboplc/config.rst

 Hardware
 ========

-RoboPLC has been working on various hardware, from Raspberry Pi Zero to big industrial machines.
+RoboPLC works on various hardware, from Raspberry Pi Zero to big industrial machines.

 * RoboPLC is designed to run on bare-metal Linux, with no virtualisation.